coleifer/huey/docs/api.rst

         :param bool peek: non-destructive read

         Read a value from the result-store at the given key.
-By default reads are destructive, but to preserve the value you can specify ``peek=True``.
+By default reads are destructive.
+To preserve the value for additional reads, specify ``peek=True``.

     .. py:method:: pending(limit=None)

-        Return all unexecuted tasks currently in the queue.
+        :param int limit: optionally limit the number of tasks returned.
+        :returns: a list of :py:class:`Task` instances waiting to be run.

     .. py:method:: scheduled(limit=None)

-        Return all unexecuted tasks currently in the schedule.
+        :param int limit: optionally limit the number of tasks returned.
+        :returns: a list of :py:class:`Task` instances that are scheduled to execute at some time in the future.

     .. py:method:: all_results()

-        Return a mapping of task-id to pickled result data for all executed tasks whose return values have not been automatically removed.
+        :returns: a dict of task-id to the serialized result data for all key/value pairs in the result store.

+    .. py:method:: __len__()

+        Return the number of items currently in the queue.

-.. py:class:: TaskWrapper(huey, func, retries=0, retry_delay=0, retries_as_argument=False, include_task=False, name=None, task_base=None, **task_settings)
+.. py:class:: TaskWrapper(huey, func, retries=None, retry_delay=None, context=False, name=None, task_base=None, **settings)

     :param Huey huey: A huey instance.
     :param func: User function.
     :param int retries: Upon failure, number of times to retry the task.
     :param int retry_delay: Number of seconds to wait before retrying after a failure/exception.
-    :param bool retries_as_argument: Pass the number of remaining retries as an argument to the user function.
-    :param bool include_task: Pass the task object itself as an argument to the user function.
+    :param bool context: when the task is executed, include the :py:class:`Task` instance as a parameter.
     :param str name: Name for task (will be determined based on task module and function name if not provided).
-    :param task_base: Base-class for task, defaults to :py:class:`QueueTask`.
+    :param task_base: Base-class for task, defaults to :py:class:`Task`.
-    :param task_settings: Arbitrary settings to pass to the task class constructor.
+    :param settings: Arbitrary settings to pass to the task class constructor.

     Wrapper around a user-defined function that converts function calls into tasks executed by the consumer.
 The wrapper, which decorates the function,